What age should I take out life insurance?

 Our data shows the average price** of a life insurance premium for each age bracket:

 **Our average life insurance prices are based on all our customer quotes for each age group stated.
 They cover a mix of personal circumstances, as well as different types and levels of cover.
-All average premiums are based on Compare the Market data from 1 December 2019 – 1 March 2020 where the customer has clicked through to buy from the life insurance provider.
+All average premiums are based on Compare the Market data from 1 March 2020 to 1 June 2020 where the customer has clicked through to buy from the life insurance provider.
 You may find a cheaper or more expensive quote based on your personal circumstances.

 What else could affect my life insurance premium?